Meet the Counseling Staff

 Brian Landis, LCMHC

 I am a LCMHC in North Carolina who has experience working with teens through adults.
 Currently I work with individuals, families, and couples ages 13 and up who have a variety of needs such as general coping skills, school issues, self-esteem, parenting issues, retirement, divorce, family conflicts, anxiety, depression, LGBTQ+, issues related to chronic medical illness, grief issues and life adjustments.
-I have experience working in the school setting as well as previous experience in the private practice setting.
+I have experience working in the school setting, offer The Gottman Method for couple’s work and am trained in the modality of Brain Spotting.

 We all face challenges and could use extra support at times.
 It is my life’s purpose and passion to help others live meaningful and Joy-filled lives.
 Together, let’s explore the mental, emotional and behavioral patterns that are interfering with your ability to maintain harmony within yourself and in your relationships with others.